 The Employee Retirement Income Security Act of 1974 (otherwise known as ERISA) and the Internal Revenue Code clearly allow for the use of retirement funds to acquire or invest in a new or existing business as long as the transaction complies with IRS and ERISA rules and regulations.
 Business owners have been using retirement funds to help acquire or invest in a business for a number of years.
 A number of promoters have promoted these types of transactions under the name “ROBS”.
 Even though this type of transaction is permitted under IRS and ERISA rules, the IRS believed a significant number of the promoters were not taking the necessary steps to structure a transaction that is in full compliance with IRS and ERISA rules.
 The ROBS rules must be adhered to so that your business funding is compliant.

-On October 1, 2008, Michael Julianelle, Director, Employee Plans, signed a “Memorandum” approving IRS ROBS Examination Guidelines.
+One of the ROBS rules is the ROBS Examination guidelines.
+On October 1, 2008, Michael Julianelle, Director of Employee Plans, signed a “Memorandum” approving IRS ROBS Examination Guidelines.
 The IRS stated that while this type of structure is legal and not considered an abusive tax avoidance transaction, the execution of these types of transactions, in many cases, have not been found to be in full compliance with IRS and ERISA rules and procedures.
 In the “Memorandum”, the IRS highlighted two compliance areas that they felt were not being adequately followed by the promoters implementing the structure during this time period.

 The first non-compliance area of concern the IRS highlighted in the “Memorandum” was the lack of disclosure of the adopted 401(k) Plan to the company’s employees.
 The IRS believed that in too many instances the promoter was establishing a 401(k) Plan that was not adequately disclosed to all employees.
 Internal Revenue Code Section 401(a)(4) provides that under a qualified retirement plan, contributions or benefits provided under the plan must not discriminate in favor of highly compensated employees.
 In addition, the promoters were encouraging the business owner who had used their retirement funds to purchase company stock to not provide the same benefit to their employees.